Teaching-Accessibility/course-project-colorguide/README.md

 - ### Tool works independently on different tabs:
 A user can toggle tool on/off in a tab and it would not interfere with other tabs

+- ### Status bar can be toggled
+ To turn the tool on and off, the user can toggle the status bar

 <a name="install"></a>